HearthSim/proto-extractor/README.md

 ## Options

+### Proto3

+The option `--proto3` will use the proto3 compiler to generate .proto files with protobuffer 3 syntax.

+> Defaults to False.

+### Resolve circular dependancies

+The option `--resolve-circular-dependancies` will run a processor object that detects and solves circular dependancies for you.
+Both circular dependancies between types and namespaces are detected.

+> Defaults to True.

+### Resolve name collisions

+The option `--resolve-name-collisions` will run a processor object that detects and solves all kinds of name collisions for you.
+See the processor code for more details.

+> Defaults to True.

 ### Automatic packaging

 The option `--automatic-packaging` will try to group namespaces under the same namespace if their names show similarities.
 The used algorithm is longest substring matching, with anchorpoint at the beginning of the string.
 Half-words are cut to the nearest namespace component.

+> Defaults to False.

 ### Manual packaging

 The option `--manual-package-file "PATH-TO-INI-FILE"` can be used manually move content of namespaces or specific types to other/new namespaces.
 See the file `stove-proto-packaging.ini` in the root of the repo for examples.

 It's important to keep the order of processing algorithms in mind!
+We shouldn't try to manually compensate the behaviour of the automatic dependancy resolver.
+This has to do with trying to keep a consistent layout of outputted protobuffer files regarding the absolute dependancy on the source material.

+> Defaults to "" (empty string) -> nothing will happen.

 ## Order of processing algorithms

 The execution order of processing algorithms is always as follows:

+1. Manual packaging of namespaces;
-1. Resolve circular dependancies;
+2. Resolve circular dependancies;
 2. Automatic packaging of namespaces;
-3. Manual packaging of namespaces;
-4. Resolving name collisions.
+3. Resolving name collisions.

-This order takes both full control and automatisation in consideration.

 # License